 ** Not enough data to calculate a score.

 Covered California has been reporting quality ratings since day one.
 These ratings play an important role in helping Californians get better care at affordable prices.
 A number of California health plans perform well in most areas and no plans were scored an overall 1-star rating.
 But the performance standards set by the highest-performing plans, in California and nationwide, tells us that some plans can do better.

 Covered California is working with its health insurance companies to improve the quality and overall value of the coverage they offer.
-Key efforts include seeing that every member is matched to a primary care clinician; measuring performance for a priority set of measures; aligning contract requirements with other California state agencies; identifying and eliminating gaps in good care across populations of people who differ by ethnicity, race or income; holding plans financially accountable for improving quality and addressing health disparities; and advancing health care technology to improve care and eliminate unsafe practices.
+Key efforts include seeing that every member is matched to a primary care clinician; measuring performance for a priority set of measures; aligning contract requirements with other California state agencies; identifying and eliminating gaps in good care across populations of people who differ by ethnicity, race or income; holding plans financially accountable for improving quality and addressing health disparities; and advancing health care technology to improve access to care.